bruxisma/papers/README.md

 # Overview

-This repository contains all papers and proposals for WG21 that cannot have a proof of concept implementation, either because of the simplicity, subject matter, or in some cases, due to their being opinion pieces.
-In some cases, proof of concepts may be moved to their own repository, while keeping the proposal *here*.
-This would greatly reduce the need for one to search for my various proposals.
+This repository contains all papers and proposals for WG21 (The C++ Standards Committee).
+The state of the repository has fallen by the wayside over the past few years, so some links or files may be out of date or incorrect.
+Work is being done to bring the state of everything up to date.

+Papers are currently written in the [bikeshed] format, and are stored under the `src/` directory.
+A Makefile is provided.
+Currently only [ripgrep] is required as a dependency for building.
+Papers are currently automatically built via a GitHub Action workflow.

-# Layout
+# 🚧 TODO 🚧

-Papers are currently written in the [bikeshed] format.
-Drafts are located in the drafts directory and do not have a number.
-Once assigned a number, they are moved to the proposals directory, where they keep their current name.
+🚧: Eventually, all papers (and their various revisions) will be deployed to a [Netlify] site.

+🚧 The current 'list' of proposals below is abysmal, and it will be revamped or redesigned at some point in the near future to better work with the automation steps used.
+Until that time, however, it will exist in its current state, but will not be kept up to date.

+🚧 It is currently painful to bring the github actions VM up to speed.
+A docker/shell form might be used in the meantime.

 # Current Proposals